mpv-player/mpv/DOCS/man/vo.rst

     ``target-brightness=<1..100000>``
         Specifies the display's approximate brightness in cd/m^2.
-When playing HDR content, video colors will be scaled and clipped to this brightness.
+When playing HDR content, video colors will be tone mapped to this target brightness using the algorithm specified by ``hdr-tone-mapping``.
 The default of 250 cd/m^2 corresponds to a typical consumer display.

+    ``hdr-tone-mapping=<value>``
+        Specifies the algorithm used for tone-mapping HDR images onto the target display.
+Valid values are:

+        clip
+            Hard-clip any out-of-range values (default)
+        simple
+            Very simple continuous curve.
+Preserves dynamic range and peak but uses nonlinear contrast.
+        gamma
+            Fits a logarithmic transfer between the tone curves. linear
+            Linearly stretches the entire reference gamut to (a linear multiple of) the display.

+    ``tone-mapping-param=<value>``
+        Set tone mapping parameters.
+Ignored if the tone mapping algorithm is not tunable.
+This affects the following tone mapping algorithms:

+        simple
+            Specifies the local contrast coefficient at the display peak.
+            Defaults to 0.5, which means that in-gamut values will be about half as bright as when clipping.
+        gamma
+            Specifies the exponent of the function.
+Defaults to 1.8. linear
+            Specifies the scale factor to use while stretching.
+Defaults to 1.0.

     ``icc-profile=<file>``
         Load an ICC profile and use it to transform video RGB to screen output.